 bush kinder Program

-In terms 3 and 4 we are commencing a bush kinder pilot program for our 4-year-old kindergarten groups, the Kookaburras and the Rosellas.
+In term 1 we are commencing a bush kinder program for our 4-year-old kindergarten group, the Wallabies.
 For the Friday sessions, children will be dropped off and picked up from Kingston Heath Reserve, Farm Road.
 Bush kinder is based on the Forest school movement in Europe.
 Children attend their regular kinder session from the same “bush” location each week, where children are able to play freely and engage with nature.

 There has been a wide variety of research into bush kinder showing it has huge benefits to children including increased confidence, resilience, wellbeing, mental health, critical thinking skills, creativity, physical health, social skills, independence and stress reduction.
 These skills help prepare children for school.
 Children also develop language, literacy, maths and science learning through the bush kinder program.
 Very importantly, children are happy and have fun.

 A smooth transition for your child

 Transition from kindergarten to primary school is a big step for children and their families.
 Our educators are there to support you and your child.

 Our 4-year-old kindergarten teachers will write a school transition statement for each child.
 You will be provided with an opportunity to read the statement and add comments.
 This statement will be sent to the prep coordinator at the school your child will be attending.
 The statement will provide them with some basic information about your child, their interests, development and their learning needs, aimed at supporting the prep teachers in their role.

 There are some ways you can support your child to be ready to attend school:

 Attend some transition sessions at the school

 Support their developing independence, using toilets on their own, dressing, packing their bag, caring for their belongings.
 Getting confident with using a public toilet